wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/4-master-data.md

 **Congratulations!** You have successfully created a vaccine batch in the Vaccination Site Management App.

-## Task 7: Open a Vaccine Phase for Booking
+## Task 7: Open a vaccine phase for booking

 To address the situation of when demand for appointments is greater than the availability of appointment slots, vaccination program administrators can set a phase to allow or not allow eligible residents to make an appointment.